Avoid conflicting CPU allocations

 1. Ensure that the WEKA agent's isolate_cpuset=false setting is applied (see Step 1), and that the agent has been restarted.

-2. Use hwloc-ls to map the logical index (L#) to the physical/OS index (P#) for the CPUs assigned to WEKA.
+2. Use hwloc-ls or lstopo-no-graphics to map the logical index (L#) to the physical/OS index (P#) for the CPUs assigned to WEKA.
 If the logical and physical indexes don’t match, use the logical index numbers in Slurm’s CPUSpecList parameter.

 In this example, the output indicates a mismatch between the L# and P#: